arifbd/rickNmorty/README.md

 # rickNmorty
-an app to learn MVVM with Hilt, Coroutines, Live Data, Room and Retrofit
+an app to learn MVVM with Hilt, Coroutines, Live Data, Room, Retrofit, Navigation